busterCube/PKDEX/README.md

 ### Database Requirements
 - **SQLite3** (included with Python)
-- **Pokemon.db** - Download before running the application: https://gofile.io/d/ErILTY
+- **Pokemon.db** - Download and place inside the same folder as the .py app before running the application: https://gofile.io/d/ErILTY

 ## 🚀 Installation